 Turn off user-installed gadgets.

-This policy allows administrators to block gadgets not placed into either the Gadgets or the Shared Gadgets folders (both of which can be modified only by a user in the Administrator group).
+This policy allows administrators to block gadgets not placed into either the Gadgets or the Shared Gadgets folders (both of which can only be modified by a user in the administrator group).
 Gadgets installed into the %systemdrive%\Users\%user%\AppData\Local\Microsoft\Windows Sidebar\Gadgets folder will not display in the Gadget Gallery dialog box or be allowed to run.

 Override the "Get more gadgets online" link.

 The Gadget Gallery dialog box provides a link where users can discover more gadgets.
 By default, this link points to an online Microsoft Web site; however, administrators can specify that this link point to another Web site.
-Administrators can then more easily distribute gadgets that are approved for use within an organization.
+Administrators can then more easily distribute gadgets that are approved for use within their organization.